Shopkit/Themes/README.md

-This is the default's Shopkit template
+This is the default Shopkit template

 www.shopk.it